dbembnista1/project1-car-prices-terraform/README.md

 *(You can put your architecture diagram image here)*

+## 🔄 Automated Workflows (CI/CD)

+The project includes two main GitHub Action workflows that automatically sync your local code with AWS:

+* **Lambda Update**: Monitors `src/lambdas/` and updates the corresponding function code on AWS only if the specific file was modified.
+* **Web Server Update**: Monitors `src/express/`, copies new files to EC2 via SCP, injects dynamic environment variables (Cognito Domain, API URLs), and restarts the PM2 process.

+Both workflows use defensive checks to ensure they only run if the necessary infrastructure (OIDC role/Secrets) has been provisioned by Terraform.

 ## ✨ Key Features
 * **100% Infrastructure as Code**: Fully modularized Terraform setup with conditional resource creation.
 * **Zero-Downtime Deployments**: CI/CD pipelines automatically build, zip, and deploy new Lambda & Express.js code without manual intervention.